: A convenient one-sheet report showing basic population, housing, and economic statistics for Frisco.

 |Median household income||$122,302|

 |Median Family Income

-Census data from the American Community Survey - 2016 1-year estimates and city population estimates.
+Census data from the 2017 American Community Survey 1-year estimates and City population estimates.

 The City publishes population estimates monthly, based on certificate of occupancy, vacancy rate, and persons per household (PPH) calculations.
 These estimates are for informational purposes only and are subject to change due to updated information, such as updated PPH calculations.These PPH calculations are provided by the North Central Texas Council of Governments (NCTCOG) and the U.S. Census.

 The City is currently utilizing a three-path "range of possibilities" model for population projections, using growth rates of 3%, 5%, and 7%.
-The table below shows that Frisco's annual growth rate has remained steady at 5.9%, with a compound annual growth rate of 4.6% for the past five years.
-Based on land use estimates, the City's updated 2015 Comprehensive Plan projects a population of ±362,500 at build out.
-As of January 2018, the city is 66% built or platted.
+Frisco's annual growth rate has remained steady at 6.1%, with a compound annual growth rate of 5.2% for the past ten years.
+Based on land use estimates, the City's updated 2015 Comprehensive Plan projects a population of ±297,800 at buildout.
+As of January 2019, the city is 73% developed.